biometry/APES/Hubs/hub-fittingProcessBasedModels.md

 Author: Florian Hartig

-Synopsis: this is a tutorial with further links on how to fit complex or process-based models to data
+<strong>Synopsis: this is a tutorial with further links on how to fit complex or process-based models to data</strong>

 # Overview